 March 9 - Danielle Meitiv is a scientist, writer and parent of kids who roam.
 She is better known to Montgomery County authorities, Washington media, and pretty much every parenting blogger on the internet as the mother of Silver Spring’s “free-range kids.”
 Meitiv - who, along with her husband, was twice investigated for neglect for letting her children roam alone near their suburban home - is at work on a book about her experience and hatching a nonprofit that aims to free children from what she sees as an unhealthy amount of governmental nannying.
 Read more in this Washington Post article.

-March 16 - New York Times bestselling author Eric Weiner hit it out of the park with His latest book, has been called “smart, funny and utterly delightful…best book yet.”
+March 16 - New York Times bestselling author Eric Weiner hit it out of the park with The Geography of Bliss as well as Man Seeks God.
+His latest book, The Geography of Genius, has been called “smart, funny and utterly delightful…best book yet.”
 As a long-time foreign correspondent for National Public Radio, Eric reported from more than 30 nations, from Iraq to Indonesia, covering some of the major international events of recent times.
-In addition to writing a regular column for , his work appears in and on NPR’s Morning Edition.
+In addition to writing a regular column for BBC Travel, his work appears in The Los Angeles Times, the Washington Post and on NPR’s Morning Edition.
 When not writing, or thinking about writing, Eric is an avid cyclist and consumer of sushi.
 Visit Eric Weiner's web site to learn more.